bcgov/nr-spar-oracle-api/CONTRIBUTING.md

 You can get it up and running by typing `./mvnw spring-boot:run` in the project root directory.

+In case you want to debug with remote JVM, you can do it with this command:
+`./mvnw spring-boot:run -Dspring-boot.run.jvmArguments="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005"`

 Note: TODO add here about database and running HOW-TOs.

 ## Run tests

-You can run tests running with `./mvnw test`.
+For unit tests, please use this command: `./mvnw test --file pom.xml`

+And for integration tests, this one: `./mvnw verify -P integration-test --file pom.xml`

 Tests coverage reports can be seen on your commits and pull requests.
+But in case you want to check locally, use this command to run all tests `mvn --no-transfer-progress clean verify -P all-tests --file pom.xml`, and check out the files inside `target/coverage-reports/`

 ## Submit pull requests